 How will it benefit me?

-You will be taught valuable skills such as life-saving and first aid, and how to teach/coach your peers to get the best out of them.
-You will be constantly learning how to develop your leadership style and what makes an effective leader.
-These skills are very transferable both to the worlds of work and university.
+The skills developed in the CCF are very transferable both to the worlds of work and university.
 You can add your CCF experience to your CV and/or UCAS personal statement.

 How do I join?